petershen0307/learn-rust/tcp-listener/README.md

 # tcp listener

-1. write a blocking tcp listener
+1. write tcp listener only serve one connection at once
-2. try to use thread to achieve non-blocking handler
+2. try to use thread to handle multiple connection
-3. try not to use thread to achieve non-blocking handler
+3. try to use single thread to handle multiple connection
 4. tcp listener will wait 5 second and expect tcp client will send a message, if client didn't send the message, server send a message to client

 ```bash